mf1024/mf1024.github.ioo/_posts/2019-06-22-Create-Pytorch-Datasets-and-Dataloaders.markdown

 {% endhighlight %}

-[torchvision](https://pytorch.org/docs/stable/torchvision/index.html) includes many [image transformation functions](https://pytorch.org/docs/stable/torchvision/transforms.html#transforms-on-pil-image) which you can use for resizing, cropping, flipping, doing random rotations and many others that you can use for image preparation and data auguemntation.
+[torchvision](https://pytorch.org/docs/stable/torchvision/index.html) includes many [image transformation functions](https://pytorch.org/docs/stable/torchvision/transforms.html#transforms-on-pil-image) which you can use for resizing, cropping, flipping, doing random rotations and many others that you can use for image preparation and data augmentation.

 The dataset I use contains images in many different resolutions.
 I have to do some transformations to make them all the same size.
-I first do resizing.
-I scale it up if it is too small and I resize it smaller of it is too big.
+I first do resize.
+I scale it up if it is too small and I resize it smaller if it is too big.
 Then I do random cropping to the exact image size I have set for the dataset.
 I also make sure that the image has exactly 3 channels.

 And then I return *dict()* of:
 1. The cropped image